jpbandeira/data-structure/README.md

 # data-structure
-Codes relatede to data structure discipline.
+Codes relatede to data structure discipline, in c.